 Whether you do weightlifting before or after an aerobic workout is up to you.
 Research hasn't definitively shown that one way is better than another.

-Consider the factors that fuel the debate about when to do weightlifting:
+Consider some of the factors that fuel the debate about when to do weightlifting:

 Weightlifting can deplete the glycogen stores in your muscles.
 Glycogen stores provide you with energy for short-duration intense activity and longer duration endurance activity.